 What allegations will be reviewed by the Legislative Auditor?

-The Fraud Hotline will accept allegations of fraud, waste, or abuse involving Montana state government and Montana higher education institutions.
+The Fraud Hotline will accept allegations of fraud, waste, or abuse involving Montana state government and Montana colleges and universities.

 Gross misconduct with significant financial effects

 Unintentional, thoughtless, or careless expenditure, consumption, mismanagement, use or squandering of state government resources